-The trust and its schools take its their duties under the UK GDPR seriously and any unauthorised disclosure may result in disciplinary action.
+The trust and its schools take their duties under the UK GDPR seriously and any unauthorised disclosure may result in disciplinary action.
 Principals are responsible for ensuring continuity and recovery measures are in place to ensure the security of protected data.

 When disposing of data, paper documents will be shredded and digital storage devices will be physically destroyed when they are no longer required.
+Paper documents will be destroyed on accordance with the DfE Data Protection in Schools guidance.
 ICT assets will be disposed of in accordance with the ICO's guidance on the disposal of ICT assets.